MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/marketing-processing-sales-opportunities.md

 ---
-title: Process Sales Opportunities in Sales Cycles| Microsoft Docs
+title: Process Sales Opportunities in Sales Cycles
-description: You can view, close, or delete sales opportunities, and you can also create quotes and sales orders for opportunities, and move an opportunity through the stages of a sales cycle.
+description: This topic describes the different ways you can process sales opportunities in sales cycles and move an opportunity through the stages of a sales cycle.
 services: project-madeira
 documentationcenter: ''
 author: jswymer
-ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: relationship, prospect
-ms.date: 10/01/2020
+ms.date: 06/22/2021
 ms.author: jswymer
-ms.openlocfilehash: f58ea5c536ce8f1da0782cbebe6d1ef028bee137
+ms.openlocfilehash: 7bd357f10509040afb8b64ec19fecda4e8769dfe
-ms.sourcegitcommit: ff2b55b7e790447e0c1fcd5c2ec7f7610338ebaa
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 02/15/2021
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "5383932"
+ms.locfileid: "8142010"
 ---
 # <a name="process-sales-opportunities"></a>Process Sales Opportunities
 After you create an opportunity, there are several features for managing the opportunity and moving it through to completion.